 - They are not by default super cushioned, they still have levels of cushion

-- The stack height is what makes them taller, not a bigger heel to to toe drop (great example by Run Repeat below)
+- The stack height is what makes them taller, not a bigger heel to toe drop (great example by Run Repeat below)

-I’ve seen no evidence that these shoes breakdown faster, which I saw reported elsewhere.
-Most have the standard roughly 500 mile running lifespan that most shoes do.
+I’ve seen no evidence that these shoes break down faster, which I saw reported elsewhere.
+Most have the standard roughly 500-mile running lifespan that most shoes do.

-Checkout my Hoka Vs Asics comparison to see how the two styles match up.
+Check out my Hoka Vs Asics comparison to see how the two styles match up.

 Minimal and Zero-Drop Shoes